 Most UV printers do not come with specifically stated outdoor durability ratings.
 UV cured ink can become ‘uncured’ in direct sunlight since part of solar energy is UV radiation.
 So don’t assume your UV prints will be as durable outdoors as eco-solvent inkjet prints.
 Some UV inks have difficulty adhering to corrugated plastic, which is one of the most popular substrates in the sign industry.

-UV curing equipment also adds complexity and cost, and consumes more electricity resulting in higher utility costs.
+UV curing equipment also adds complexity and cost and consumes more electricity resulting in higher utility costs.
 Most UV inks have a satin finish which negates the gloss or matte level of the media so all UV prints tend to look the same.
-A higher gloss or matte finish may be achieved by adding an overlaminate or separate clear coat.
+A higher gloss or matte finish may be achieved by adding an laminating film or separate clear coat.
 Finally, exposure to an uncovered or poorly shielded UV lamp can cause eye damage if operators don’t wear proper eye protection.

 Common applications for UV printing range from customizing gifts and souvenirs like mugs and tumblers and plagues, direct print on paperboard for packaging prototypes, and large format applications like direct-to-substrate printing on MDO, and other sign industry substrates.

-The primary drawback of these inks is the requirement for more heat than is necessary with solvent and eco-solvent inks.
+There are drawbacks to latex ink.
+First, much higher heat is needed for accelerating the curing and outgassing process.
+Much more heat than is necessary with solvent and eco-solvent inks.
 The higher print temperatures can cause buckling, unpleasant odors and a host of other issues, especially when printing on self-adhesive vinyl.
 You’ll find a more detailed examination of the heat-related issues with Latex ink here.
-Some Latex printers use older print head technology which adds cost and reduces print quality.
-And, in large format Latex applications, the amount of electricity required to power the heating element can increase installation and operating costs.
+Some Latex printers use older thermal print head technology which adds cost and reduces print quality.
+And, in large format latex applications, the amount of electricity required (usually two 220 volt circuits) to power the heating element can increase installation and operating costs.

 Once you’ve chosen the right printer and ink type for your shop, you need to know the basics of RGB and CMYK color space, how to manage file size and image quality, and what kind of maintenance may be required.
 We’ll cover those topics and more in Part Two of the Basic Guide to Digital Printing.